Vienna: Classical music, theatre, and opera

-Vienna has a long-standing tradition of art and culture, encompassing theater, opera, classical music, and fine arts.
-The Burgtheater is considered one of the premier theaters in the German-speaking world alongside its branch, the Akademietheater.
+Vienna has a long-standing tradition of art and culture, encompassing theatre, opera, classical music, and fine arts.
+The Burgtheater is considered one of the premier theatres in the German-speaking world alongside its branch, the Akademietheater.
 The Volkstheater and the Theater in der Josefstadt also enjoy good reputations.
-There is also a multitude of smaller theaters, in many cases devoted to less mainstream forms of the performing arts, such as modern or experimental plays, as well as cabaret.
+There is also a multitude of smaller theatres, in many cases devoted to less mainstream forms of the performing arts, such as modern or experimental plays, as well as cabaret.

 The city is also home to several opera houses, including the Theater an der Wien, the Staatsoper, and the Volksoper, the latter being devoted to the typical Viennese operetta.